rom-rb/rom-rb.org/source/doc-pages/guides/adapters/cassandra.md

 batch.call
 ```

-You can also redefine `execute` method just in the same way as for other commands:
+You can also redefine `execute` method in the same way as for other commands:

 ```ruby
 class Batch < ROM::Cassandra::Commands::Batch